 “Stop it,” Johnny said firmly, removing the quill from her hand and setting it down.
 “What is wrong with him, Mary?
 Other than a winter chest.”

-Suddenly he was horrified to see tears in the green eyes.
+Suddenly he was horrified to see tears in the hazel eyes.
 “He gets confused,” she whispered.
 “Forgets things.
 Can’t add up the figures.
 It’s been coming on for a year or more, but it’s getting worse.
 He doesn’t always realise it, but when he does, it upsets him so.
 Sometimes he doesn’t even seem to know it’s me, he calls me by my mother’s name.”

 Johnny stared at her in silence for a long time.
 “I already have a junior land agent, don’t I, Mary?” he asked quietly.